ipass-ace-exam/ipass-ace-exam.github.io/_posts/2014-09-28-if-not-now-when.md

 {% include JB/setup %}

-The choice to prepare for and sit the Adobe ACE exams is a good one.
+The choice to prepare for and sit the Adobe ACE exams is always going to be a good one.
 Though the personal reasons and incentives between everyone varies, it is going to be 	a sure-fire way to prove your skills and competence with the Adobe software.

 **What is the advantage of passing the Adobe ACE exams?**